Dry Needling Therapy for Sciatica

 Consulting a healthcare professional ensures that you get the right diagnosis and treatment plan for your sciatica.
 They can assess your condition, recommend suitable therapies, and monitor your progress.

-Why Choose Physiotattva for Sciatica?
+Why Choose Physiotattva for Sciatica Pain Relief?

 Choose Physiotattva for sciatica relief because we offer personalised care with state-of-the-art technology.
 Our skilled team provides targeted treatments like dry needling and physical therapy to address your specific needs.